GravyCrab/Merry-Christmas-EJ-/README.md

-# Merry-Christmas-EJ-
+# Happy 19th
-Have a dandy, merry Christmas experience with this gift made just for you!
+Have a dandy, merry birthday celebration with this gift made just for you!